-Exclusion Please explain Conagra Brands' reported water footprint includes water use from all manufacturing locations and headquarter facilities where data is available.
-A limit number of facilities are excluded from this disclosure because they were sold or closed; have unmetered wells; or are dry facilities with immaterial wat use.
+Conagra Brands' reported water footprint includes water use from all manufacturing locations and headquarter facilities where data is available.
+A limited Water data from leased offices and dry warehouses are number of facilities are excluded from this disclosure because they were sold or closed; have unmetered wells; or are dry facilities with immaterial water excluded due to the lack of available data and limited water use.
 Excluded facilities include dry warehouses, sales offices, and corporate offices including Conagra Brands Chicago headquarters and Omaha campus.
 Water use at these locations is not material compared to water use at our food production locations.
-The following joint ventures are not withio our operational control and are not included in the reporting boundary: Ardent Mills LLC (US), Productos de Verde Valle, sa de cv (Mexico), Hunt-Universal Robina Corp.
-(Philippines), and Agro Tech Foods Limited (India). er excluded due to the lack of available data and limited water use at these locations.
-Based on activity at these
+The following joint ventures are not within our operational control and are not included in the reporting boundary: Ardent Mills LLC (US), Productos de Verde Valle, sa de cv (Mexico), Hunt-Universal Robina Corp.
+(Philippines), and Agro Tech Foods Limited (India).